Dean Eugene R. Milhizer

 and his new novel

-I am pleased and proud to announce the forthcoming publication of my second novel, Rough Justice.
-It is a sequel to my first successful and well-reviewed novel, Searching for Lilly.
-Rough Justice is a courtroom drama, set in 1980s Washington D.C.
-It is the story of a young Army JAG attorney defending another attorney and former opponent charged with premeditated murder and attempted murder.
-The narrative is presented in a fully authentic style, to include excerpts from trial transcripts, a crime scene diagram, and an autopsy report.
+I am pleased and proud to announce the forthcoming publication of my third novel, A Matter of Trust.
+It is the third novel in my fiction novel series.
+A Matter of Trust is a courtroom drama, set in the 1980s.
+It takes readers on a journey around the world - from Washington D.C. to Hawaii, and then to South Korea.
+It is the story of a young Army JAG attorney defending a military helicopter mechanic charged with murder.
+The narrative is presented in a fully authentic style, to include excerpts from trial transcripts, crime scene diagrams, and thrilling exhibit photos.
 It has been well reviewed, especially by legal practitioners, law professors, and law students.
 Besides being highly entertaining, my novel tackles a myriad of strategic, tactical, ethical, and moral issues.
-It will soon be available for purchase, along with my other books, on my website.
+It will soon be available for presale orders on my website.

 "In Rough Justice, author Eugene R. Milhizer’s second novel chronicling the military justice exploits of defense counsel, JAG Captain Scholfield Milano, J.D., plunges the reader into the ethical and strategic complexities of a high profile court martial trial where reality and fantasy compete for attention and relevance.
 In an ironic twist of fate Captain Milano is called upon to defend his former legal adversary and bete noir, the hawk faced and rageful prosecutor, Major Maurice Preener, J.D., who finds himself as a defendant charged with murder and aggravated assault, threatening the loss of his career and liberty.
 Clever plot twists and realistic trial atmosphere drive the narrative of this entertaining yarn, educating the audience as to how the 'sausage' of military justice is made."